Sena people: Society and culture

 Sena people have been geographically distributed in a hot humid region.
 The heat means they traditionally wore few clothes, the women were bare-breasted and wore nsalu or chitenje cloth, which is a wrap around.
 Showing bare legs has been culturally considered as immodest, and both men and women try to keep it covered.
-During community dances, such as the Nyau dance, however, they wear very few clothing.
+During community dances, such as the Nyau dance, however, they wear very little clothing.

 Sena people converted to Catholicism in bulk during the colonial era under the influence of Portuguese Christian missionaries, but some of the Sena people of Mozambique have held on to traditional beliefs in polygamy, child marriage and tribal religious practices.
 Their occupations have included farming, fishing and migrant labor.
 The Churches operating among the Sena people use an Africanized version of the Bible, and they ignore other versions.
 The version of Bible used by the Sena people, states Rhodian G. Munyenyembe, is the Buku Lopatulika, an old Chichewa version of the Bible.
 Traditionally, death rituals have been burials.
 Similar to neighboring ethnic groups in Mozambique, wedding among Sena people of river valley regions required a brideprice called lobolo which was a payment made to the family of the bride to compensate them for the loss of her work output in her birth home.